ADA-GWU/3-concurrency-FaridAliyev/README.md

 To test the code on your local machine, follow these steps:

 1. **Compile the java code**:
-   Navigate to the root folder (the folder that contains the `src` folder) and run this command:
+   In the terminal, navigate to the root folder (the folder that contains the `src` folder) and run this command:
    ```sh
    javac src/main/java/Program.java
    ```